artist color wheel: the artist's favorite tool for creating beautiful art

 • Phthalo Blue

-Secondary colors are the result of mixing two primaries together.
-When we mix yellow and red together, we get orange.
+Secondary colors are a combination of two primaries.
+For example, yellow and red make orange.

-By mixing blue and red we get purple, it may also be called violet.
+Blue and red make purple, it may also be called violet.

 The secondary colors can have some variation.
-It depends on exactly which yellow, red or blue were used for the mixing.
+It depends on exactly which yellow, red or blue were used to make the secondary color.

 For example: We can get different greens by using various blue colors.

-Mixing Phthalo Blue and yellow makes bright greens.
+Phthalo Blue and yellow make bright greens.
 Ultramarine Blue and yellow create more subdued greens.
-That's because Ultramarine contains a little bit of red that tones down the green.

 what are tertiary colors?

 Intermediate colors are called tertiaries.
-We get them by mixing a primary color with a secondary color next to it on the artist color wheel.
+We get them by a combination of a primary color and a secondary color next to it on the color wheel.

-For example, mixing primary yellow with the secondary color green results in a yellow-green.
+For example, combining primary yellow with the secondary color green results in a yellow-green.

 Different amounts of yellow or green will give us many variations of the yellow-green.

-If we go to the other side of yellow and mix it with the secondary color orange, we get yellow-orange.
+If we go to the other side of yellow and combine it with the secondary color orange, we get yellow-orange.

 The tertiary colors are; yellow-green, yellow-orange, red-orange, red-violet, blue-violet and blue-green.